reddogproductions/AzureDemoLab/README.md

 ## Contributing

-Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
+There are a few ways to contribute to this project:

+1. 'attach' your AIRS subscription to the tenant (Azure Lighthouse) and build services on top of the environment

+2. help with the project

+3. help with documentation:

+   Fork the Project

+   Create your Feature Branch (`git checkout -b feature/AmazingFeature`)

+   Commit your Changes (`git commit -m 'Add some AmazingFeature'`)

+   Push to the Branch (`git push origin feature/AmazingFeature`)

+   Open a Pull Request

 Any contributions you make are **greatly appreciated**.

-1. Fork the Project

-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)

-3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)

-4. Push to the Branch (`git push origin feature/AmazingFeature`)

-5. Open a Pull Request

 ## Contact

 Christophe Lams: christophe [dot] lams [@] Microsoft [dot] com

+Cloud Solution Architect - Customer Success Unit

+Windows Virtual Desktop Champ (BE sub)

 Project Link: https://github.com/reddogproductions/AzureDemoLab